avivbh1/arp_poisoning_mitm/README.md

 ## How
 * catching ARP requests in the network
-* Tricking them be convincing them you're the router (cache poisoning)
+* Tricking them by convincing them you're the router (cache poisoning)

 ## Disadvantages - (will be solved in future)
 Cache poisoning do works alyways but sniffing Partially fails in some WIFI networks